kmh8827/ReadMeGenerator/README.md

 &nbsp;
 ### Installation
 &nbsp;
-go to getup and download files
+Simply download the file from github and then run npm i
 &nbsp;
 ### Usage
 &nbsp;
-run the index.js through node js
+Answer the command line commands as they come up
 &nbsp;
 ### Contributing
 &nbsp;
-contact me at my email adderss
+Contact me at my E-mail address
 &nbsp;
 ### Test Instructions
 &nbsp;
-run the program and see if the read-me looks good
+type npm start and the program will run, then simply follow the prompts
 &nbsp;
 &nbsp;
 &nbsp;